AAGAN/WilliamsonMethod/README.md

 * Tank discharge calculation assumes unit volume and pipe expansion calculation assumes unit mass.

 * Molecular weight ratio is 0.188 in paper but really needs to be changed depending on the agent.

 * Also needs to be changed for different agents is the empirical coefficient for the effect of dissolved nitrogen on the liquid volume.
+It's 0.053 for Halon according to Williamson and 0.0429 for Novec according to Tom.